Respect and Consideration for Human Rights

 Structures and Systems

 ITOCHU promotes the formulation and implementation of action plans with respect and consideration for human rights serving as one of our key issues.
-Under the sustainability promotion structure, the person responsible for this issue is the Sustainability Officer while the Sustainability Management Division serves as the secretariat.
-The secretariat performs a review every year together with the persons responsible for ESG in each division.
+Under the sustainability promotion structure, the person responsible for this issue is the Sustainability Officer while the Sustainability Management Division serves as the secretariat to constantly prevent negative impact on human rights in collaboration with the persons responsible for ESG in each division.
+The secretariat establishes this system and performs a review every year together with the ESG officers in each division.
 This content is deliberated on and reported to the Sustainability Committee.
 Important matters are also discussed and reported to the Board of Directors.

 Human Rights Due Diligence